 Puff is distributed at-cost by Caltech as a public service.
 It is provided "as is" without warranty of any kind, express or implied, including but not limited to implied warranties of merchantability and fitness for a particular purpose, with respect to the software and the accompanying written materials.
 The entire risk as to the quality and performance of Puff will lie with the user.
-In no event shall Caltech, the authors, or any other person, institution, or establishment be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use Puff, regardless of the possibility of such damages.
-There is no guarantee that the operation of the program will be uninterrupted or error free.
+In no event shall Caltech, the authors, or any other person, institution, or establishment be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business information, loss of business information, or other pecuniary loss) arising out of the use of or inability to use Puff, regardless of the program will be uninterrupted or error free.